Kafū, aged forty-one.

 March 13th.

-Kuroda Kozan sends a letter.
+Kuroda Kozan sent a letter.

 March 14th.